 Once again, Church of God members coming from all boroughs in New York City headed to Jamaica Bay and the Broad Channel area.
-Though the morning held a bitter cold chill, dense white fog and signs of rain, more than 200 volunteers still united to clean up the marshland that is still littered with debris left from Hurricane Sandy.
+Though the morning held a bitter cold chill, dense white fog and signs of rain, more than 200 volunteers united to clean up the marshland that is still littered with debris left from Hurricane Sandy.

 “Hey, Hey Jamaica Bay!
 We’re cleaning up the world today!”